LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 30th Sunday in Ordinary Time - Social Teaching and the Catholic Vote

 This is a time for people of faith to stand up and press for accountability.
 Both of the major parties, Republican and Democrat, claim to be close to the Catholic Church's teaching on a number of issues - and in certain instances they are.
 But neither party totally reflects the consistent ethic that Catholic Social Teaching has upheld and continues to call for.
-Forty-five million Americans lack health insurance and 35 million live below the poverty level (up over a million just this past year)...
-Social Security reform is a necessity if it is to meet its promises...
-30,000 children die every day as a result of hunger, international debt and lack of development throughout the world... many people resort to violence to solve our most difficult challenges - abortion to deal with problem pregnancies, the death penalty to combat crimes, euthanasia and physician-assisted suicide to deal with the burdens of age, illness and disability, and war to address international disputes.

 Given all of that, Americans must weigh carefully how participation in the public policy debate and our vote can contribute to greater respect for human life and dignity, religious tolerance and democracy, economic justice, and care for God's creation.

-• How can we raise our children with respect for life, sound moral values, a sense of hope, and an ethic of stewardship and responsibility?
+• The Life and Dignity of the Human Person - How will we protect the weakest in our midst-innocent, unborn children?
+How can we raise our children with respect for life, sound moral values, a sense of hope, and an ethic of stewardship and responsibility?

-• How will we address the growing number of families and individuals without affordable and accessible health care?
+• The Common Good How will we address the consequences of hunger, debt, and lack of development around the world?
+How will we provide for the growing number of families and individuals without affordable and accessible health care?
 How can health care protect and enhance human life and dignity?

-• How do we combat continuing prejudice, bias, and discrimination and heal the wounds of racism, religious bigotry, and other forms of discrimination?
+• Solidarity: How do we combat continuing prejudice, bias, and discrimination and heal the wounds of racism, religious bigotry, and other forms of discrimination?

 There is much that can be done by Catholics right now - even before the elections - to express our concerns to all candidates running for office.
 We need to challenge them to enact just policies.
 We need to remind them of our belief that government should focus on the common good, the protection of our planet Earth and all of its wonderful resources, and to address the growing disparity between rich and poor.
 We need to do this because our lives are rooted in the Gospel values of Christ and the social justice teachings of our Church.